RandyRDavila/GraphCommunities.jl/README.md

 ### The Louvain Algorithm for Community Detection

-To detect communities using the louvain algorithm on a graph loaded from a csv edge list:
+Detect communities using the louvain algorithm on a graph loaded from a csv edge list:
 ```julia
 julia> using GraphCommunities